ponyai/PublicCourse/homework1/README.md

 ### 4. Get familiar with the simulation environment in the final project.

-Same with last homework, the first step in this homework is to get familiar with the environment.
+As you may know, the final project will need you to implement an agent to compete with others in a simulation environment.
 To give you a first glance of the simulation system, you could run following command:

 ```
 bazel run -c opt //pnc:simulation_main -- --multi_process_mode=false